-475,274 shares (the "Secondary Shares").
-The Secondary Shares offered pursuant to this prospectus were issued by us in the Private Common Stock Offering (as defined in this prospectus), the Formation Transactions and pursuant to our distribution reinvestment plan, and are being registered for resale pursuant to the Common Stock Registration Rights Agreement (as defined in this prospectus).
+[•] shares (the "Secondary Shares").
+The Secondary Shares offered pursuant to this prospectus were issued by us in the Private Common Stock Offering, the Formation Transactions and pursuant to our distribution reinvestment plan, and are being registered for resale pursuant to the Common Stock Registration Rights Agreement (as such term is defined herein).
 See "Selling Stockholders" and "Securities Eligible for Future Sale."